NH-Team/FreedomRP/README.md

 # FreedomRP
-FreedomRP is a gmod gamemode
+FreedomRP is a gmod gamemode like DarkRP, But there is no admins/rules.